-In this build, entering the Konami Code (Up, Up, Down, Down, Left, Right, Left, Right, B, A) at the main menu unlocks a stage select (technically, stage entrance) instead of Expert mode.
-After entering the code, a number will appear; press A to increase the value by one, B to increase it by 10, or C to decrease it by one.
+Like 0.1 before it, entering the Konami Code (Up, Up, Down, Down, Left, Right, Left, Right, B, A) at the main menu unlocks a stage select (technically, stage entrance) instead of Expert mode.
+After entering the code, a number will appear; press A to increase the value by one or C to decrease it by one.
+B jumps through a set list of numbers (12, 17, 37, 26, 50, 32, 45, 54, 63, then seven 0's before repeating).
 Upon starting the game, you will be warped to the selected stage entrance.
-All values above 29 will crash the game at a black screen.
-Interestingly, this cheat was mentioned in the Castlevania Bloodlines strategy guide on the Sega Channel January 1996 dev disc.
+The values this time go up to Stage 5-8, and all stage entrances that are coded appear to work properly.

 - 0 = 1-1

 - 2 = 1-3

 - 51 = 1-6 (B)